StarExec/StarExec/command/README.txt

 varied set of parameters.

---createjob -This command is used for creating a new job in a given space. "id" refers to the id of the space that the job should be created in.
+--createjob -This command is used for creating a new job in a given space. "id" refers to the id of
+			 the space that the job should be created in.
 Currently, only jobs that run every benchmark and solver and keep the hierarchy structure can be created from StarExecCommand.
 By default, job-pairs are run in a depth-first manner, the optional parameter "trav" can be used to alter this behavior.
-To immediately start polling this job for results, simply include the polljob parameters "t" and "out" and optionally "ow"
+To immediately start polling this job for results, simply include the polljob parameters "t" and "out" and optionally "ow".
+			 The ID of the newly created job will be printed if "returnids" has been called.
 REQUIRED: "id" "pid" "qid"
 OPTIONAL: "n" "d" "w" "cpu" "trav" ("t" AND "out") "ow"
 EXAMPLE: 'createjob id=5 pid=2 qid=3 n=commandjob w=200 cpu=100 trav=r'

 --createsubspace -Creates a subspace of an existing space. "id" refers to the id of an existing space.
+				  The ID of the newly created subspace will be printed if "returnids" has been called.
 REQUIRED: "id"
 OPTIONAL: "n" "d" "lock" "allPerm" (also all the other permissions parameters)
 EXAMPLE: 'createsubspace id=5'